-Brian Fitzpatrick started Google's Chicago engineering office in 2005 and is the engineering manager for the Data Liberation Front and the Google Affiliate Network.
-A published author, frequent speaker, and open source contributor for more than 12 years, Fitzpatrick is a member of the Apache Software Foundation and the Open Web Foundation, as well as a former engineer at Apple and CollabNet.
+BRIAN FITZPATRICK started Google's Chicago engineering office in 2005 and is the engineering manager for the Data Liberation Front and the Google Affiliate Network.
+A published author, frequent speaker, and open source contributor for more than 12 years, Fitzpatrick is a member of both the Apache Software Foundation and the Open Web Foundation, as well as a former engineer at Apple and CollabNet.
+Despite growing up in New Orleans and working for Silicon Valley companies for most of his career, he decided years ago that Chicago was his home and stubbornly refuses to move to California.

-JJ Lueck joined the software engineering party at Google in 2007.
+JJ LUECK joined the software engineering party at Google in 2007.
 An MIT graduate and prior engineer at AOL, Bose, and startups Bang Networks and Reactivity, he enjoys thinking about problems such as cloud-to-cloud interoperability and exploring the depths and potentials of virtual machines.
+He's also way too into Monty Python.

-© 2010 ACM 0001-0782/10/1100 \$10.00
+$\ensuremath{\mathbb{C}}$ 2010 ACM 1542-7730/10/1000 \$10.00